 PDF Viewer 2.2 for iOS adds a highly requested ability to open image files.
 But we’ve gone one step further!
-You can now annotate images with the same PDF annotation tools you already know and love, and your annotations will be automatically saved back to the original image file.
+You can now annotate images with the same PDF annotation tools you already know and love, and your annotations will automatically be saved back to the original image file.
 We’ve also improved text selection UI.
 Read on for all the details.

 Text selection learned some new tricks, making it even easier to select exactly the text you want.
 More specifically, you now have the ability to change the direction of text selection in a single fluid motion.
 Previously, it only was possible to select in the direction you started the selection gesture, and it required an additional gesture to change the selected text on the opposite end.